-Blood tests are an essential part of diagnosing what is ailing your pet, just as they are in human medicine.
+Blood tests are an essential part of checking organ function and diagnosing what is ailing your pet, just as they are in human medicine.

 Common blood tests used by veterinarians

 There are four main categories of wellness testing for your pet: complete blood count (CBC), biochemistry profile, urinalysis and thyroid hormone testing.
 The veterinarian will advise you on how extensive the testing should be for your pet.

 Complete Blood Count (CBC): This test gives information about the different cell types in the blood.
 These include red blood cells, which carry oxygen to the tissues; white blood cells, which fight infection and respond to inflammation; and platelets, which help the blood to clot.
 The CBC provides details about the number, size, and shape of the various cells types, and identifies the presence of any abnormal cells.
 It is a routine test used in all stages of health and illness and can indicate the presence of many forms of disease.